- July 12, 2018

 Working without breaks may bring you more harm than good.
 We need breaks so that our brain can refresh and then refocus on work.

 You can use the Pomodoro technique, or go for a short walk.
 Read a chapter of your favorite book or make a cup of coffee.
+Or spend your free time learning something new while watching documentary films on video streaming platforms like Netflix, but you may face connection issues if this platform is blocked in your country.
+You can use a VPN to get a connection or read how to use a VPN for torrenting for additional options.
 Take breaks to improve your time management techniques and feel refreshed.
 This will give you a significant productivity boost.

 Of course, it’s okay to work in a long string when you have a super-powerful flow… sometimes.
 But doing so in the long term will make you feel tired and will reduce your creativity.
 Breaks are good for your productivity and well-being.